-Cruising can be a great vacation option for many people.
+A Cruising vacation can be a great travel experience option for many people, and here is why….

-The first time we did cruising, we did so with many reservations.
-My idea of what cruising meant, all came from movies and TV, and the portrayal was not something I ever saw as a positive thing.
+The first time we went on a cruising vacation, we did so with many reservations.
+My idea of what cruising meant, all came from movies and TV.
+These portrayals are not something I ever saw as a positive thing.
 Cruising seemed like it was a bunch of tacky tourists being looked down on by the elites in their luxury cabins.
 The shuffleboard, the poolside parties, the formal dining, and the ‘disco night’ parties all seemed a bit much to me.
-There was no appeal in cruising for me what so ever.
+There was no appeal in cruising for me whatsoever.
 “Count me out”, I said.

-In 2009, I was presented with a very inexpensive opportunity to take a cruise, and I couldn’t say no to the price.
-It was the perfect way to be introduced to what cruising is, first hand.
+In 2009, I was presented with a very inexpensive opportunity to take a cruise.
+I couldn’t say no to the price.
+It was the perfect way to be introduced to what cruising is, first-hand.
 Our cruise was a Norwegian Cruise Line trip to the Caribbean in winter – so great destination itinerary at the perfect time of year.
 Don’t get me wrong, all of the reservations I had, were still present (except formal dining), but overall, the first cruise was so much better than expected.
 This experience leads to us booking more cruises in the future.

 If you enjoy your cocktails, like we enjoy a good cocktail – then definitely get the unlimited drink package.
 There are so many opportunities for great drinks on board.
-On a typical ship, you will find many bars – from the pub to a craft brewery, cocktail bars, and much more.
-There are bars dedicated to mojitos, on one ship, there was a whiskey/bourbon bar (one of our favourites), and don’t forget the daiquiris.
-There are often theme events you can attend while on the ship as well from wine tasting, Margarita/tequila tasting, Ice Vodka parties, and more.
+On a typical ship, you will find many bars – from a pub to a craft brewery, cocktail bars, and much more.
+There are bars dedicated to mojitos.
+On one ship, there was a whiskey/bourbon bar (one of our favourites), and don’t forget the daiquiris.
+There are often theme events you can attend while on the ship as well, from wine tasting, Margarita/tequila tasting, Ice Vodka parties, and more.

-While on board the ship, there is so much entertainment, that you can fill up your days and nights with something fun every day.
-The ship will have a printed itinerary in your room every night for the next day so that you can plan what you will be doing.
-The most enjoyable is the world-class shows including Broadway musicals, Cirque de Soliel type circus shows, magic acts, and even movies.
-On one ship we watched the Broadway touring production of “Priscilla: Queen of the Desert” 4 times – for free.
+While on board the cruise ship, there is so much entertainment.
+You can fill up your days and nights with something fun every day.
+The ship will have a printed itinerary in your room every night, so you can plan what you will do the next day.
+The most enjoyable are the world-class shows, including Broadway musicals, Cirque de Soliel-type circus shows, magic acts, and even movies.
+On one ship, we watched the Broadway touring production of “Priscilla: Queen of the Desert” 4 times – for free.
 That is the best part.
 All of your entertainment is included in your fare.
 You will never be bored if you know what to look for.

 Ports & Excursions:

 As with anything in life…you get out of it what you put into it.
-Cruising can be all of those ‘undesirable’ aspects you have heard about, but with a little planning and flexibility, it doesn’t have to be.
+Cruising can be all of those ‘undesirable’ aspects you have heard about.
+However, it doesn’t have to be with a bit of planning and flexibility.
 We like to refer to cruising as a RoadTrip on water.
 You see many different places, without the hassle of traffic, parking, gas, motels, etc.